 New Hanover County Arboretum and Waterman’s Brewing Company — 2018

 The permeable paving projects at the Arboretum and Waterman’s Brewing are funded by an EPA Section 319 grant to install a series of stormwater projects in the Bradley and Hewletts Creek watersheds.
-The arboretum project began early 2018 and will be complete by summer 2018.
+The arboretum project began early 2018 and was completed in summer 2018.
 The Waterman’s Brewing project began the first week of May 2018.

 Hanover Seaside Club — 2018